 Temple in north-eastern Bali

 Bali is generally warm and humid year-round with two main seasons: wet and dry.
-The rainy season typically runs from November to March or April; visitors can expect periods of rain each day that clear into sunshine within a few hours.
-During the dry season (May to October), conditions are less humid and cool breezes in the evenings provide a welcome respite from the warmth.
+The rainy season typically runs from November to March or April, when visitors can expect periods of rain each day that clear into sunshine within a few hours.
+During the dry season, May to October, conditions are less humid and cool breezes in the evenings provide a welcome respite from the heat.

 When to go to Bali

 Balance seasonal concerns with peak tourism periods.
-During the high seasons in July, August and December fares and accommodation are expensive, restaurants are booked out and there are serious crowds.
-Great times to visit Bali are the May, June and September shoulder seasons: the weather is drier and less humid, there are fewer crowds and there are good deals to be had.
+During the high seasons in July, August and December, fares and accommodation are more expensive, restaurants are often booked out and there are constant crowds.
+The best times to visit Bali are the shoulder months of May, June, September and October: the weather is drier and less humid, the crowds are smaller and there are good deals to be had.

 Safety in Bali

 A range of crimes and scams can occur in Bali.
-Be aware of your surroundings in high-traffic areas and beware of bag snatchers, keep valuables out of sight and don’t leave drinks unattended.
+Be aware of your surroundings in high-traffic areas, particularly bag-snatchers, keep valuables out of sight and don’t leave drinks unattended.

 Smart Traveller advises there is an ongoing threat of terrorism in Indonesia.
 Take official warnings seriously and follow the advice of local authorities.